msimpsonnz/msimpsonnz.github.io/_drafts/2019-07-03-lambda-dotnet-json.md

 Net30.Native | 162.6017 | 100 | 2600 | 12 | 3217400 | 19787
 Net30.Newton | 265.0536 | 100 | 2600 | 13 | 5121100 | 19321

 Look at that!

 5,121,100 vs 3,217,400
 1,903,700 less!
-Which works out at ~37% reduction in cost.
+Which works out at ~37% reduction in cost!